 Turn off notifications.
-There's a reason why remote vacations with limited cell service offer such allure.
+There's a reason remote vacations with limited Wi-Fi offer such allure.
 Research suggests the incessant ping of notifications are addictive and could be to blame for rising stress levels.
-Channel vacation vibes by turning off phone and email notification alerts and limit yourself to checking them twice a day.
+Channel vacation vibes by turning off phone and email notification alerts, and limit yourself to checking them twice a day.

 Open windows.
 Findings presented at the Acoustical Society of America's annual meeting suggest there's a simple way to boost your mood and productivity: Listen to nature.
-"Nature sounds can have a restorative effect on our cognitive abilities," says lead author Dr. Jonas Braasch, who found participants performed better and reported feeling happier when listening to flowing water or birds.
+"Nature sounds can have a restorative effect on our cognitive abilities," says lead author Jonas Braasch, who found participants performed better and reported feeling happier when listening to flowing water or birds.

 Curate a playlist.
 The psychological benefits of music are well-known, but how do you know which songs are best to dispel stress?
 According to a University of Nevada study, music with about 60 beats per minute is optimal for relaxation.
 Create a playlist with lyric-free soft classical music or light jazz.

 Add natural accents.
 Create a sense of calm and balance in your home by embracing the Japanese practice of wabi-sabi.
 The key is imperfection: Opt for accents made from natural materials like rough wood, unpolished stone, or woven jute.

 Balance textures.
-Cerrano says the ultimate zen home strikes a delicate balance of hard and soft textures, based in yin and yang principles.
+Cerrano says the ultimate zen home strikes a delicate balance of hard and soft textures—think yin and yang.
 "Yin is female energy, which could be translated in a physical environment to soft textures, darker colors, and low lighting," she explains.
 "Yang relates to male energy, which could be translated as hard surfaces, solid textures, and a well-illuminated space."
-Make sure your space is balanced with soft textured items, like a mohair throw, and hard surfaces, like mirrors or ceramic lamps.
+Make sure your space is balanced with soft items like a mohair throw and hard surfaces like mirrors or ceramic lamps.

 Upgrade linens.
 It wouldn't be a staycation without fresh, fluffy linens.
-Treat yourself by upgrading worn towels and sheets to a new set.
+Treat yourself by trading worn towels and sheets for new ones.

-Add a fire element. "[Introducing this element] could help create an atmosphere of unwinding and relaxing," says Laura Cerrano.
+Add a fire element. "[Introducing this element] could help create an atmosphere of unwinding and relaxing," says Cerrano.
 "This could be implemented with candles, a fireplace, or the addition of small accented warm colors in your home."